Charging of capacitors with double switch. The principle of operation of auto-zero and chopper-stabilized DC amplifiers: Tasks L and XL. Theoretical problems related to the experiment

-\item Analyze the table with the experimental data and try to determine a common rule for calculation of $U_\mathrm{v}$ by using the parameters of the scheme $\mathcal{E}$, $\epsilon$, $C_\mathrm{h}$ and $C_\mathrm{v}$.
-Is it possible to derive this common rule by way of mathematical reasoning; ``We discover with intuition -- we prove with logic''. \item To analyse the scheme you have to draw it twice.
+\item The charged capacitor is discharged through the internal resistance $R$ of the voltmeter, used in the experiment in Sec.~\ref{sec:M}.
+Derive the time dependence of the voltage of the slowly discharging capacitor $U(t)=U(0)\exp(-t/\tau)$ where time constant $\tau=RC.$ Take the logarithm and derive $-\ln \left(U(t)/U(0)\right)=t/\tau$.
+Describe how this linear dependence can be used to determine the capacitance $C$.
+Derive the formula $\tau=RC=t/\ln\left(U(0)/U(t)\right)$.

+\item Suggest an easier and quicker method for the determination of $\tau$ than the one proposed here.
+Use it to calculate $\tau$ again and compare it with the obtained value from the experiment in Sec.~\ref{sec:M}, present the difference in \%.
+Make short comment about the reliability of the suggested method in terms of accuracy versus necessary effort.
+Physics does not comprise endless calculations and measurements, sometimes not so accurate estimation is preferable.

+\item To analyze the circuit (scheme) you have to draw it twice.
 Once with switches in the up position and once again with switches in the down position.
-After that redraw the schemes and omit the inessential details, for example the loose end of the conductors.
-Can you calculate the value of $U_\mathrm{v}$ after a large number of switchings?
-Is there a match between the calculation and the measurement? \item At the end you can consider where this problem could find technical application. \item You can obtain 3 different voltages from the holder with the three batteries.
-Apply these voltages to the resistor from the set and measure the current through the resistor corresponding to each of the voltages.
-The results should be presented in tabular form as follows: voltage, current and the ratio of voltage to current.
-Present graphically the ratio as a function of the voltage for every of the 3 voltages.
-Analyze the graph qualitatively.
-Switch the multimeter to ohmmeter mode and measure the resistance of the resistor.
+After that redraw the schemes and omit the inessential details, for example, the loose end of the conductors.
+Can you calculate the value of $U_\mathrm{v}$ after performing a large number of switchings?
+Is there an agreement between the calculation and the measurement?

 \end{enumerate}